 In our back to basics series on different company vehicles, we’re exploring in detail the different legal entities your business can take, and the pros and cons of each.
-Here we’re delving into private companies limited by shares.
+Here our corporate law experts delve into private companies limited by shares.

 - What is a private company limited by shares?